|This article is incomplete.

 Birds you can see here include:

-Cory's Shearwater, Great Shearwater, Sooty Shearwater, Manx Shearwater, Great Cormorant, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Northern Bald Ibis, Eurasian Spoonbill, Greater Flamingo, Common Teal, Mallard, Marbled Duck, Ruddy Shelduck, Black-shouldered Kite, Black Kite, Western Marsh Harrier, Lammergeier, Egyptian Vulture, Griffon Vulture, Short-toed Eagle, Dark Chanting Goshawk, Long-legged Buzzard, Tawny Eagle, Golden Eagle, Booted Eagle, Bonelli's Eagle, Osprey, Common Kestrel, Northern Hobby, Lanner Falcon, Peregrine Falcon, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Black-winged Stilt, Pied Avocet, Stone-curlew, Little Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Ruff, Bar-tailed Godwit, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Common Sandpiper, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Gull-billed Tern, Caspian Tern, Royal Tern, Lesser Crested Tern, Sandwich Tern, Common Tern, Arctic Tern, Little Tern, Whiskered Tern, Black Tern, White-winged Black Tern, Rock Dove/Feral Pigeon, Common Woodpigeon, Eurasian Collared Dove, European Turtle Dove, Little Owl, Long-eared Owl, European Bee-eater, European Roller, Red-necked Nightjar, Plain Swift, Common Swift, Pallid Swift, White-rumped Swift, Little Swift, Greater Short-toed Lark, Crested Lark, Thekla Lark, Brown-throated Sand Martin, Sand Martin, Barn Swallow, Tree Pipit, Blue-headed Wagtail, White Wagtail, Common Bulbul, Rufous-tailed Scrub Robin, Common Nightingale, Moussier's Redstart, Black-eared Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Zitting Cisticola, Western Olivaceous Warbler, Tristram's Warbler, Sardinian Warbler, Blackcap, Willow Warbler, Spotted Flycatcher, Fulvous Babbler, Black-headed Tchagra, Southern Grey Shrike, Woodchat Shrike, North African Magpie, Red-billed Chough, Northern Raven, Spotless Starling, House Sparrow, Spanish Sparrow, Chaffinch, European Serin, European Goldfinch, Eurasian Linnet, House Bunting, Corn Bunting
+Cory's Shearwater, Great Shearwater, Sooty Shearwater, Manx Shearwater, Great Cormorant, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Northern Bald Ibis, Eurasian Spoonbill, Greater Flamingo, Common Teal, Mallard, Marbled Duck, Ruddy Shelduck, Black-winged Kite, Black Kite, Western Marsh Harrier, Lammergeier, Egyptian Vulture, Griffon Vulture, Short-toed Eagle, Dark Chanting Goshawk, Long-legged Buzzard, Tawny Eagle, Golden Eagle, Booted Eagle, Bonelli's Eagle, Osprey, Common Kestrel, Northern Hobby, Lanner Falcon, Peregrine Falcon, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Black-winged Stilt, Pied Avocet, Stone-curlew, Little Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Ruff, Bar-tailed Godwit, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Common Sandpiper, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Gull-billed Tern, Caspian Tern, West African Crested Tern, Lesser Crested Tern, Sandwich Tern, Common Tern, Arctic Tern, Little Tern, Whiskered Tern, Black Tern, White-winged Black Tern, Rock Dove/Feral Pigeon, Common Woodpigeon, Eurasian Collared Dove, European Turtle Dove, Little Owl, Long-eared Owl, European Bee-eater, European Roller, Red-necked Nightjar, Plain Swift, Common Swift, Pallid Swift, White-rumped Swift, Little Swift, Greater Short-toed Lark, Crested Lark, Thekla Lark, Brown-throated Sand Martin, Sand Martin, Barn Swallow, Tree Pipit, Blue-headed Wagtail, White Wagtail, Common Bulbul, Rufous-tailed Scrub Robin, Common Nightingale, Moussier's Redstart, Western Black-eared Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Zitting Cisticola, Western Olivaceous Warbler, Tristram's Warbler, Sardinian Warbler, Blackcap, Willow Warbler, Spotted Flycatcher, Fulvous Babbler, Black-headed Tchagra, Great Grey Shrike, Woodchat Shrike, North African Magpie, Red-billed Chough, Northern Raven, Spotless Starling, House Sparrow, Spanish Sparrow, Chaffinch, European Serin, European Goldfinch, Eurasian Linnet, House Bunting, Corn Bunting

 Access and Facilities